theskinnerbox/ASTEF/README.md

 First line: screen width and height, in pixel.

-Second line: *"Timestamp Fix_x Fix_y"*.

-From third line to the end: timestamp x y
+From second line to the end: timestamp x y

-Data is separated by white spaces.
+The input file is simple text and space­delimited.

 Example:
 ```